Ashamed of your past? God doesn't want you to keep punishing yourself

 Ask forgiveness then move on

 Maybe it's too late to apologize for something you're ashamed of, or the other person has died, or it would only make things worse.
-That happens, and there's not much we can do about it.
+That happens, and there's not much you can do about it.

 An equally important step